Inflation update and planning ahead to protect our savings

 Inflation update

-Our latest inflation update looks at how the costs of living is faring now in Europe, after two years of high inflation.
+Our inflation update looks at how the costs of living is faring now in Europe, after two years of high inflation.
 Hopefully, we will continue to see improvement over the coming months and years, but it remains important for retired people to plan for the long-term rising cost of living.

 It has been two years now, since inflation began to climb and we were soon noticing the higher cost of living.
 Prices continued rising over the following year, peaking in the autumn across much of Europe, but we have seen improvement since then.
 Food inflation however, while slowly decreasing, remains in double digits in many areas.